gemini-security/shellcode101/README.md

 # Build Your Own Shellcode Launcher in C++

-Source code used in the video:
+Source code used in the video (scheduled to be posted on Friday 10th November 10:30pm SGT):

 https://youtu.be/hWbfifU8TtA